Main Store Contacts:

-For a personalized consultation about your shade, blinds, and flooring needs come in and talk with Amy Felt in person at Ramsey Flooring or contact her by phone or email:
+For a personalized consultation about window shades, blinds, and flooring needs come in and talk with Amy Felt in person at Ramsey Flooring or contact her by phone or email:

 We feature Hunter Douglas & Graber Window Treatments.